Standards and compliance

 Data location

-Any customer data that is inputted into the tenant, including any data within backup/recovery and disaster recovery systems, is maintained within the Qlik Cloud services region(s) chosen when creating their tenant.
-The customer controls whether data is transferred out of region, and none of the data the customer has inputted into the tenant is transferred out unless the customer elects to do so, for example by allowing access to a user in another region.
-Copies of backups are stored with a secondary provider within the same region.
+Any customer data that is loaded into the tenant, including any data within backup/recovery and disaster recovery systems, is maintained within the Qlik Cloud services region(s) chosen when creating their tenant.
+The customer controls whether data is transferred out of region, and none of the data the customer has within the tenant is transferred out unless the customer elects to do so, for example by allowing access to a user in another region.
+Copies of backups are stored at a secondary location within the same region if available.
+For details of the backup locations of each see Creating and configuring the tenant

 Customer-managed keys